• Skip to primary navigation

 Knowing the effects of smoke point on food quality can help you make an informed choice when selecting oil for your cooking needs.

-When it comes to smoke point, both canola and sunflower oil have their unique strengths.
+Both canola and sunflower oil have their unique strengths.

 Sunflower oil has a slightly higher smoke point of 450°F, making it ideal for high-heat cooking methods such as deep-frying and sautéing.

-On the other hand, canola oil has a lower smoke point of 400°F but is more versatile due to its neutral flavor profile and ability to withstand oxidization.
+On the other hand, canola oil has a lower smoke point of 400°F but is more versatile due to its neutral flavor and ability to withstand oxidization.

 In addition to smoke point, various factors such as nutritional quality, taste, availability and affordability should also be considered while opting for an oil.